JaredP94/ELEN4010-Lab4-Deploy/README.md

 * Once you've selected a domain name, ensure that you forward the doman name to your server's public IP address

 ### Part 6: Configuring SSL for App Service
-Security is a pivotal requirement for data integrity of any app service (among other reasons) - so let's utilise SSL, an industry standard choice, to secure traffic on the app service
+Security is a pivotal requirement for data integrity of any app service (among other reasons) - so let's utilise SSL, an industry standard choice, to secure traffic on the app service.
+This is done through the use of *CertBot* which is provided by EFF (more on that [here](https://certbot.eff.org/docs/intro.html) if you're interested).
 * Connect to the server with a new *SSH* terminal
 * Run `cd ELEN4010-Lab4-Deploy` to move into the deployment folder
 * Run `source ssl-config.sh` to launch and configure the *SSL* configuration of the app service